wenqiong/wenqiong.github.io/index.md

 Welcome to Wenqiong (Wen)'s webspace!
 Also I can be spotted at [LinkedIn](https://www.linkedin.com/in/wenqiong).

-I am a PhD candidate in the program of Applied Mechanics under the supervisor of Professor [Marek-Jerzy Pindera](http://cee.virginia.edu/marekjerzypindera/) in the Department of Civil and Environmental Engineering at the [University of Virginia](http://www.virginia.edu/) and I am expected to graduate in 2015.
+I am a PhD candidate in the program of Applied Mechanics under the supervisor of Professor [Marek-Jerzy Pindera](http://cee.virginia.edu/marekjerzypindera/) in the Department of Civil and Environmental Engineering at the [University of Virginia](http://www.virginia.edu/).
+My PhD research is focused on damage modeling and optimization of composite materials.
+Also I have established excellent skills in structural/stress analysis, as well as programming.

-I majored in Engineering Mechanics, which provided me a comprehensive understanding of structural/mechanical analysis, materials testing and mechanical design.
-My master and PhD studies are focused on structural and stress analysis, and analysis, design and optimization of heterogeneous materials, such as fiber reinforced composites, biomaterials.
-Now I am actively looking for position that can utilize and hone my expertise in structural and stress analysis, damage modeling, micromechanics of composite materials, code development, as well as optimization.

 **Skills:** ANSYS, LS-DYNA, Abaqus, HyperMesh, Python, Matlab, Fortran, Unix, AutoCAD